Eileen Moss, MA, Fd.A, B.Ed(Hons), Registered MBACP

-There are times in our lives when we are faced with difficult issues and sometimes we need help to find a way forward.
+Are you feeling stressed?
+Anxious?
+Suffering the loss of a loved one?
+Going through a rough patch?
 I can offer you a confidential and safe environment in which to explore your problems.
 You can be assured of being heard with understanding and without bias.

-As an integrative counsellor, I have a wide variety of theories and approaches to draw on to suit the needs of the individual client.
-This means that every approach is personal and tailored to your specific needs.
+As an integrative counsellor, I have a wide variety of theories and styles to draw on to suit the needs of the individual person.
+This means that every approach is personal and tailored to your specific requirements.
 I am qualified to offer counselling to adults, young people and children.

 Training, qualifications & experience